Whether it's to win a project or to fund a new opportunity, sales negotiation is a key component of the sales process.

-An important part of your sales negotiation is to have flexibility built into your pricing, but not too much.
-Don’t artificially inflate your numbers so you can quickly lower your price.
-You don’t want your customer to think that you can’t be trusted to deliver a fair and accurate price out of the gate.
+An important part of your sales negotiation is to have flexibility built into your pricing, but never too much.
+Don't artificially inflate your numbers so you can quickly lower your price.
+You don't want your customer to think that you can't be trusted to deliver a fair and accurate price immediately.

-Be prepared to change the pricing parameters in exchange for removing certain elements in your offering.
+Be prepared to change the pricing parameters in exchange for removing certain elements of your offering.

 Think win/win.
 Your customer wants to pay you a fair price and not just get a bargain at your expense.

 This means to never take your relationship for granted.
 The more you energize your relationship, the stronger the emotional connection between you and the buyer.
 Put positive energy into your sales negotiation.